ApryseSDK/pdftron-react-native/README.md

 ```

 ##### thumbnailViewEditingEnabled
-bool, optional, default to true
+bool, optional, defaults to true

 Defines whether user can modify the document using the thumbnail view (eg add/remove/rotate pages).